 With that in mind, here are some key automation trends that will impact contact centers in 2023.

-Conversational AI, the technology that powers chatbots and virtual assistants, uses machine learning to build conversational skills and communicate with users.
+Conversational AI, the technology that powers virtual assistants and most chatbots, uses machine learning to build conversational skills and communicate with users.
 Natural language process and understanding (NLP and NLU) allow the technology to understand speech patterns and improve upon that understanding.
 Conversational AI is valuable in a contact center since it enables the quick and easy resolution of simple issues, such as responding to FAQs and verifying the personal information of customers, without necessarily needing to transfer them to an advisor.
 In addition, organizations are increasingly transforming their IVR systems4 into intelligent voicebots to route customers to the right place.

 Asynchronous Messaging for Businesses